Representations and evaluation strategies for feasibly approximable functions: Bounded division for piecewise polynomials

 \begin{Lemma} Algorithm \ref{Algorithm: PPoly division} runs in polynomial time. \end{Lemma} \begin{proof} The size of the Lipschitz constant $\ell$ of $P$ is bounded polynomially in the degree and the size of its coefficients.
-The bound $[1, 2^r]$ on the range satisfies roughly $r \leq \log_2 \ell + 1$.
+The bound $[1, 2^r]$ on the range can be given as $r = \lceil\log_2 (\ell + 1)\rceil$.
 Hence there are only polynomially many equations to solve, and since the algorithm in Theorem \ref{Theorem: polynomial equation solving} runs in polynomial time, the overall complexity of the construction of the initial approximation $Q_0$ is polynomial.
 In particular, the number of segments of $Q_0$ is polynomial in the size of $P$.
-The degree of the $k^{\text{th}}$ approximation is $(2^{k} - 1)\deg P + 2^k$, so the degree of the $N^\text{th}$ approximation is roughly $(6n + 1)\deg P + 6n$, which is polynomial in the size of $P$ and $n$.
+The degree of the $k^{\text{th}}$ approximation is $(2^{k} - 1)\deg P + 2^k$, so the degree of the $N^\text{th}$ approximation is in $O \left((6n + 1)\deg P + 6n\right)$, which is polynomial in the size of $P$ and $n$.
 The number of segments does not change during the iteration.

 It remains to estimate the size of the coefficients.
 For a polynomial $A$, encoded as a list of dyadic rational numbers in standard notation, let $t_A$ denote the number of terms of $A$, \ie $t_A = \deg A + 1$, and let $c_A$ (by abuse of notation) denote the bitsize of the coefficients of the given encoding of $A$.
 Let $c_k = c_{Q_k}$ and $t_k = t_{Q_k}$.
 We have $t_k = \deg(Q_k) + 1 = (2^{k} - 1)\deg P + 2^k + 1$.
 If $A$ and $B$ are polynomials, then $c_{AB} \leq c_A + c_B + \min\{t_A,t_B\}$ so that